Fleet-Control/sys-info/README.md

-# Net Node
+# System Node
-ROS 2 Network information node.
+ROS 2 System information node.

 Allows you to get information on your ROS 2 robot via ROS 2 itself.